-No nationwide regulation has been promulgated to regulate the establishment of additional learning centers outside the registered address of a school to date, and different provinces or cities have adopted different procedures.
+For additional learning centers outside the registered address, to date, no nationwide regulations have been promulgated to regulate the establishment of additional learning centers outside the registered address of a private school, and different provinces or cities have adopted different procedures.
 For example, in Beijing, Shenzhen and Guangzhou, an additional learning center shall be located in the same district where the private school is registered and the establishment of an additional learning center is subject to a prior approval or filing procedure with relevant education authority.
-In Shanghai, an additional learning center is allowed to be established across different district from where the school is registered, provided that it is approved by relevant education authority.
-Among the 54 self-owned learning centers operated by our 16 schools as of June 30, 2017 (other than the other two self-owned learning centers operated by our non-school enterprise in Wuxi), 16 are located in the same address where the schools are registered, four are located in the same address where the schools are applying for registration, and 34 are located outside the registered addresses of those schools and thus are subject to approvals by or filings with local education authorities.
+In Shanghai, an additional learning center is allowed to be established across different district from where the private school is registered, provided that it is approved by relevant education authority.

-On November 7, 2016, NPC issued the Amended Law on the Promotion of Private Education, which came into force on September 1, 2017.
+On November 7, 2016, NPC issued the Amended Law on the Promotion of Private Education, which shall come into force on September 1, 2017.
 Under the Amendment, the term "reasonable return" is no longer used and sponsors of private school may choose to establish non-profit or for-profit schools at their own discretion.
 Nonetheless, school sponsors are not allowed to establish for-profit schools that are engaged in compulsory education.
 The Amendment further establishes a new classification system for private schools depending on whether they are established and operated for profit-making purposes.
 According to the Amendment, the key features of the aforesaid new classification system for private schools include the following:

 - Profit distribution.
 Sponsors of for-profit schools may adopt the form of a corporation under the PRC Company Law, which are entitled to retain the profits and proceeds from the schools and the operation surplus may be allocated to the sponsors, i.e. the shareholders, pursuant to the PRC Company Law and other relevant laws and regulations.
 Sponsors of non-profit schools are not entitled to the distribution of profits or proceed from the non-profit schools and all operation surplus of non-profit schools shall be used for the operation of the non-profit schools; - Tuition.
 For-profit private schools are entitled to set their own tuition and other miscellaneous fees without the need to seek prior approvals from the relevant government authorities.
 The collection of fees by non-profit schools, on the other hand, shall be regulated by the provincial, autonomous regional or municipal governments; - Government Support.
 Taxation policies for for-profit private schools are still unclear as more specific provisions are yet to be introduced.
-On the other hand, non-profit schools enjoy more supportive measures than for-profit schools, such as government subsidies, fund awards and incentive donations.
+On the other hand, non-profit schools will enjoy more supportive measures than for-profit schools, such as government subsidies, fund awards and incentive donations.
 For example, non-profit schools will enjoy the same preferential tax treatments as public schools.
-Furthermore, non-profit schools enjoy the same treatment as public schools with respect to the supply of land, which will be supplied by the government through allocation or other means, while land will be supplied to for-profit schools in accordance with applicable laws; and
+Furthermore, non-profit schools enjoy the same treatment as public schools with respect to the supply of land, which will be supplied by the government through allocation or other means, while land will be supplied to for-profit schools in accordance with applicable laws; and - Liquidation.

-Liquidation.
 The remaining assets of for-profit schools shall be distributed to the sponsors in accordance with the PRC Company Law, while the remaining assets of non-profit private schools after liquidation shall continue to be used for the operation of non-profit schools.